-The ecobee3 smart thermostat is a slick, minimalistic smart thermostat with Wi-Fi room sensors that provide a smart way to manage your home climate.
+The ecobee3 smart thermostat is a slick, minimalist smart thermostat with Wi-Fi room sensors that provide a smart way to manage your home climate.
 It ensures the temperature in the rooms you’re using is right, and saves you energy when the rooms are empty.

 Most smart thermostats take the temperature reading at the thermostat; they don’t take the temperature in other rooms into account.
 With the help of remote sensors, the ecobee3 smart thermostat reads temperature, humidity, and occupancy in as many rooms as you want.